gofynd/fdk-client-java/documentation/partner/THEME.md

-Use this API to get list of theme
+Retrieve a list of themes available for the partner server application.

 *Returned Response:*